ben-grande/qusal/salt/sys-usb/README.md

 USB devices internally.
 They will be held by `(disp-)sys-usb` or `(disp-)sys-net`, else `dom0`.

-Built-in microphones on the other hand, are directly attached to `dom0`.

-To use these devices, there are two options:
+To use these devices, evaluate the following options:

 1. Attaching the device (USB passthrough) to the audio client:
     *   Advantages: